Joel-Nickson/Maze-in-java/README.md

 RANDOM-it randomly generates a wall.

-REPAINT-if program is only half painted, use this button.
+REPAINT-if program is half painted, use this button.

-Jcombobox- to set bfs or dfs
+COMBOBOX - to set bfs or dfs

 TEXTFIELD & SHOW -to change the array size